Tech Made Simple

 5. You get a message from your carrier saying your SIM has been updated

-If your credentials have been activated on a new device, your network provider will probably send a message confirming your details have been updated – a major red flag if you haven’t done anything.
-This can also be the point at which you find your device no longer has cellular service.
+If your number has been activated on a new device, your network provider will probably send a text or email confirming your details have been updated to the main account holder – a major red flag if you haven’t done anything.
+Of course, you won't get that text if your SIM has been swapped (unless you're using iMessage), so this may be the point where you only realize something is up when your phone no longer has service.

 6. You’re mysteriously locked out of your accounts

-You can help protect your phone from this type of cloning by observing the same cybersecurity practices that keeps your online life safe:
+You can protect your phone by observing the same cybersecurity practices that keep you safe online:

 • Check that carrier texts are coming from legitimate numbers – for example, do they show up in the same message thread as previous carrier texts?

-• Train a skeptical eye on any text that requests you do something – are they worded in the way you would expect?
+• Be skeptical of any texts that request you to do something – are they worded in the way you would expect?
 What do Google search results have to say about the sender’s number?
+When in doubt (and you always should be), contact your carrier directly rather than following any links or instructions in a text you received.

-Cloning isn’t the only way your phone can be compromised.
+SIM swapping and cloning aren't the only ways your phone can be compromised.
 If you have concerns about the security of your device, read our story on how to tell if your phone has been hacked.

 [Image credit: phone hacking concept via BigStockPhoto]